-Centers for Disease Control issues a nationwide eviction moratorium
+Centers for Disease Control extends nationwide eviction moratorium

-The Centers for Disease Control (CDC) issued a nationwide eviction moratorium that is effective through March 31, 2021.
+The Centers for Disease Control's (CDC) nationwide eviction moratorium is extended through June 30, 2021.

 Applies wherever there is not a more protective state moratorium in effect

 Applies to all tenants who present a signed declaration to their landlords (found in the link below)

 a) their income is less than $99,000 (or household income is less than $198,000),